Skip to main content

 ClickUp now allows users to share messages in newly created group Chats, enabling seamless communication with team members who haven't previously interacted.

-On February 7, ClickUp's Release 3.46 introduced key enhancements to improve collaboration and data management.
-Users can now share messages to new group Chats, which makes it easier to communicate with team members who haven’t previously interacted.
-Additionally, the update streamlines field selection in Dashboards by prioritizing location-specific fields when choosing a data source for cards, simplifying setup.
+On February 7, ClickUp’s Release 3.46 introduced key updates to enhance collaboration and data management.
+Users can now share messages to new group Chats, making it easier to reach team members who haven’t previously interacted.
+Field selection in Dashboards now prioritizes location-specific fields during setup, which streamlines the process.

 Verdict: Not.
 Better communication and organization is always good, but—compared to other product updates—these new features are a bit basic.